intel-lab-lkp/linux/Documentation/admin-guide/mm/hugetlbpage.rst

 The ``size`` option sets the maximum value of memory (huge pages) allowed for that filesystem (``/mnt/huge``).
-The ``size`` option can be specified in bytes, or as a percentage of the specified huge page pool (``nr_hugepages``).
+The ``size`` option can be specified in bytes, or as a percentage of the specified persistent huge page pool (``nr_hugepages``).
 The size is rounded down to HPAGE_SIZE boundary.

-The ``min_size`` option sets the minimum value of memory (huge pages) allowed for the filesystem. ``min_size`` can be specified in the same way as ``size``, either bytes or a percentage of the huge page pool.
+The ``min_size`` option sets the minimum value of memory (huge pages) allowed for the filesystem. ``min_size`` can be specified in the same way as ``size``, either bytes or a percentage of the persistent huge page pool.
 At mount time, the number of huge pages specified by ``min_size`` are reserved for use by the filesystem.
 If there are not enough free huge pages available, the mount will fail.